To view a video of Westmount Schoool's Kindergarten Program click HERE

 Children learn to understand the perspective of the baby and label the baby's feelings, and then are guided in extending this learning outwards so they have a better understanding of their own feelings and the feelings of others.
 This emotional literacy lays the foundation for more safe and caring classrooms, where children are "Changers."
 They are more socially and emotionally competent and much more likely to challenge cruelty and injustice.

-Our student government consists of a group of Grade 6 students that have been elected by their peers to represent the students at Westmount School.
-Our student government meets regularly with the principal and is responsible for a number of different tasks throughout the year such as planning school-wide spirit days (photos above), MC’ing assemblies, helping to run and organize our Christmas food drive, tabulating house league points, and other various jobs around the school.
+Our student government consists of an elected group of Grade 6 students that have been elected by their peers to represent the students at Westmount School.
+Our student government meets regularly with the principal and is responsible for a number of different tasks throughout the year such as planning school-wide spirit days (photos Above), MC’ing assemblies, helping to run and organize our Christmas food drive and our Christmas Shoe Box program (Photos Above) tabulating house league points, and other various jobs around the school.

 The Early Literacy and Early Numeracy programs are division wide programs, designed for grade one and two students.
 The goals of these programs are to develop skills and enhance students’ abilities and successes in literacy and basic numeracy.
 Both programs are student-centered and focus on strategies that the student is able to bring to the reading and writing process and basic numeracy operations.
 Students are picked based on teacher recommendations and then assessed by the E.L.I. or E.N.I. teacher to make sure they fit the program criteria.
 The E.L.I. and E.N.I. programs run all year and are split into two terms, with each group of students receiving the intervention program for one term.
 Students in the program receive individualized teaching, with the goal of reading, writing and using these numeracy stategies taught to help them when in class

 Literacy Success is a pull-out program supporting students in Grades 2 to 4.
 Students visit the Literacy Success room one hour each day and work in a small group setting.
 This program focuses on various literacy skills; strong focus on reading, comprehension and writing skills.